weijun-qiu/neural_network/README.txt

 Part of UBC CPSC311 Final Group Project

-This is a naive implementation of neural network in C, using simple gradient regression method.
+nn.c - This is a naive implementation of neural network in C, using simple gradient regression method.

+nn_realderv.c - This improves from nn.c.
+It uses a real methmatical differentiation algorithm.